jadecobra/python_tdd_exercises/source/functions/index.rst

   the test passes

 A constant :ref:`function<what is a function?>` always returns the same thing when called, I can use them in place of :ref:`variables<what is a variable?>`, though the number of cases where they are faster than :ref:`variables<what is a variable?>` is pretty small.
-It is something like if the :ref:`function<what is a function?>` is called less than 10 times, but who's counting?
+It is something like if the :ref:`function<what is a function?>` is called less than 10 times (who's counting?)

 :ref:`a constant function always returns the same thing<test_constant_function>`